<Home/Articles/When and how to see the northern lights in Iceland

 |

-Witnessing the ethereal beauty of Iceland’s northern lights – also known as the aurora borealis – is on many a bucketlist.
-The rippling ribbons of green, purple, blue and sometimes even red or pink are simply breathtaking, and there are few better places to see them than in Iceland.
-If you are hoping to take a trip to the Land of Fire and Ice to view the spectacle then here are a few pointers to help you in your decision making.
-Of course if you would like a hassle-free holiday, our local experts in Iceland are always ready and waiting to plan your perfect trip for you.
+If you are hoping to take a trip to ‘the Land of Fire and Ice’ to view the spectacle, then here are a few pointers to help you in your decision making.
+Of course, if you would like a hassle-free vacation that integrates some aurora-chasing, our local travel experts in Iceland are always ready and waiting to plan a perfect trip that gives you the best possible chances of seeing them.

 Northern lights in Iceland